Modular affine Hecke category and regular centralizer: Coherent sheaves on the Steinberg variety

 \begin{prop} The morphism $\chi_{\reg}$ is smooth.
 Moreover, for any $x \in \bG_\reg$ we have

 \end{prop}

 \begin{proof} By a classical characterization of smooth morphisms (see e.g.~\cite[Proposition~III.10.4]{hartshorne}), to prove smoothness it suffices to prove that the differential $d_g(\chi)$ is surjective for any closed point $g \in \bG_\reg$.
-This property is true by Proposition~\ref{prop:Sigma}\eqref{it:Sigma-section} if $g \in \Sigma$, hence if $g$ is a conjugate of an element of $\Sigma$.
-Now any fiber of $\chi$ contains exactly one regular conjugacy class (see~\cite[\S 4.14]{humphreys}), and it also contains an element of $\Sigma$, which is regular by Proposition~\ref{prop:Sigma}\eqref{it:Sigma-reg}.
-It follows that any regular element in $\bG$ is conjugate to an element of $\Sigma$, which finishes the proof that $\chi_{\reg}$ is smooth.
+This property is true by Proposition~\ref{prop:Sigma}\eqref{it:Sigma-section} if $g \in \mathbf{\Sigma}$, hence if $g$ is a conjugate of an element of $\mathbf{\Sigma}$.
+Now any fiber of $\chi$ contains exactly one regular conjugacy class (see~\cite[\S 4.14]{humphreys}), and it also contains an element of $\mathbf{\Sigma}$, which is regular by Proposition~\ref{prop:Sigma}\eqref{it:Sigma-reg}.
+It follows that any regular element in $\bG$ is conjugate to an element of $\mathbf{\Sigma}$, which finishes the proof that $\chi_{\reg}$ is smooth.
 Once this is known, we know that $\mathcal{O}(g)$ and $(\chi_{\reg})^{-1}(\chi(x))$ are smooth, and that the morphism $\mathcal{O}(g) \to (\chi_{\reg})^{-1}(\chi(x))$, which is a locally closed immersion (see~\cite[\href{https://stacks.math.columbia.edu/tag/07RK}{Tag 07RK}]{stacks-project}) is a bijection on $\bk$-points; it is therefore an equality. \end{proof}

 We now consider smoothness of centralizers of regular elements in $\bG$.
-For this we will have to assume that the (scheme-theoretic) center $Z(\bG)$ is smooth; by~\cite[Lemma~2.2]{brr}, this is equivalent to requiring that $X^*(\bT)/\Z\fR$ has no $\ell$-torsion.
+For this we will have to assume that the (scheme-theoretic) center $\rmZ(\bG)$ is smooth; by~\cite[Lemma~2.1]{brr}, this is equivalent to requiring that $X^*(\bT)/\Z\fR$ has no $\ell$-torsion.
+The following statement is an immediate consequence of~\cite[Corollary~3.5]{cotner}.

-\begin{lem} Assume that $Z(\bG)$ is smooth.
-Then for any $g \in \bG_\reg$ the centralizer $Z_\bG(g)$ is smooth. \end{lem}
+\begin{lem} Assume that $\mathrm{Z}(\bG)$ is smooth.
+Then for any $g \in \bG_\reg$ the centralizer $\rmZ_\bG(g)$ is smooth. \end{lem}

-\begin{proof} By~\cite[Theorem~7.13(1)]{cotner} the quotient $Z_\bG(g)/Z(\bG)$ is smooth, which implies that $Z_\bG(g)$ is smooth under our assumption.
-(Here the cited theorem applies to ``strongly regular'' elements; looking at~\cite[Definitions~5.2 and~5.11]{cotner} one sees that this notion is equivalent to regularity for reductive groups over $\bk$ with simply connected derived subgroup.) \end{proof}

 \begin{rmk} Under the additional assumption that $\ell$ is good for $\bG$, Lemma~\ref{lem:smoothness-centralizers} can also be deduced from the results of~\cite{herpel}. \end{rmk}

 The following smoothness result will also be crucial below.